tap for music

 The script exports a clean Excel file with three tabs:

-- • PayPal Data Cleaned + Summarize — per-creator totals & USD estimates.
+• PayPal Data Cleaned + Summarize — per-freelancer totals & USD estimates.